Visit some of the top Zion National Park attractions with Caravan Tours.

-Established in 1919, Zion National Park was Utah’s first national park and another in a series of US national parks established in the same region as the Grand Canyon and Bryce National Park, where the wonders of geologic rock formations never ceases to amaze visiting tourists.
+Zion was Utah’s first national park and another in a series of US National Parks established in the same region as the Grand Canyon and Bryce Canyon National Park, where the wonders of geologic rock formations never ceases to amaze visiting tourists.

 Zion National Park attractions are numerous but a little more difficult to access because of the steep sandstone cliffs, some of which are classified as the highest in the world.

 Different environments have emerged throughout the Zion Park according to the variation in sedimentation.
 This has brought about the existence of diverse fauna and flora, which can be seen in the many types of woodland, desert areas, coniferous forest areas, and the riparian zones (where the land and rivers meet).

 Settlers in the region revered the natural beauty of Zion National Park and gave many of the park’s unique features such names as the East Temple, Angels Landing, the Great White Throne, the Court of the Three Patriarchs and the Temple of Sinawava.

 Here is an overview our top 8 Zion National Park attractions:

 8. Angels Landing Trail –This is one of the most popular hiking trails in Zion Canyon.
 Visitors that reach the summit are treated to a spectacular panoramic view of Zion National Park.
 Other notable trails in Zion Park include Emerald Pools Trail, Hidden Canyon Trail and Canyon Overlook Trail.

 7. Zion Canyon– Over millions of years the Virgin River carved through the soft sandstone creating the 15-mile long Zion Canyon that in some places is as deep as a half a mile.

 6. Zion Narrows– The narrowest point of Zion Canyon is a steep gorge just 20 feet wide and aptly named Zion Narrows (located at the mouth of Zion Canyon).